idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 ```

 !alert warning
-If you receive an error about modules not known, please make sure you are logged into either
+If you receive an error about modules not being known, please make sure you are logged into either
 Sawtooth or Lemhi.

 Once loaded, `moose-opt` becomes available.
 You need now only provide input files to run